 Bit components can be built from any execution environment using Bit’s isolated component environment.
-Build components after making changes from any environment and be project setup agnostic.

 In order to build a component, you need to have a compiler defined.

 $ bit import bit.envs/compilers/babel --compiler the following component environments were installed - firstname.lastname@example.org

 You can now go take a look at the

 env configuration in your bit.json and see your compiler over there.